“I’m ashamed to eat my fill, and when I see and read about what happens in this vile world, it’s impossible for me not to be revolted”

 (from a letter dated the 28th of November, 1970)

 Although the enthusiasm for Henri Tomasi’s work abounds worldwide (in some 40 countries), it turns around only a handful of his compositions and mostly those written for brass and wind instruments.
-Now it’s time to give proper recognition to works other than his Concerto for Trumpet, for Trombone, Fanfares Liturgiques…
+Now it’s time to give proper recognition to works other than his Concerto for Trumpet, for Trombone, for Saxophone, Fanfares Liturgiques…

-The time has come to reveal his masterpieces of the 60’s whose themes are at the very core of our contemporary chain of human experience, be it a quest for meaning or a sense of one’s responsibility towards both a personal and collective history.
+The time has come to reveal his masterpieces of the 60’s whose themes are at the very core of our contemporary chain of human experience, be it the quest for meaning or a sense of one’s responsibility towards both a personal and collective history.